-The scheme does not lie wholly, partly in or have connectivity to any Special Protection Area (SPA), Special Area of Conservation (SAC) or Site of Special Scientific Interest (SSSI).
+The scheme does not lie wholly or partially within any other SAC, Special Protection Area (SPA), Ramsar site, or Site of Special Scientific Interest (SSSI).

-The NBN Atlas holds records of the following invasive non-native species (INNS).
-There are no records of injurious weeds using the same search criteria.
+The NBN Atlas does not hold records of invasive non-native species (INNS) or injurious weeds using the same search criteria.